Address

 This is largely contingent on your wish list.
 Please read here for a comprehensive answer.
 A few key considerations are listed below:

-Remember- Houzz and Pinterest are great resources- but rarely do they show price or the struggle homeowners went through to make their dreams a reality.
-Oftentimes you are seeing truly custom projects that have been months- even years- in the making and many tens- or hundreds- of thousands of dollars.
-We do projects that get posted on Houzz every single month, but we also do many more economical, functional - and still beautiful- kitchens every single week.
-Keep up with us on Facebook!
+Remember: Houzz and Pinterest are great resources, but rarely show price or the struggle homeowners went through to make their dreams a reality.
+Oftentimes you are seeing truly custom projects that have been months, or even years in the making and many tens or hundreds of thousands of dollars.
+We do projects that get posted on Houzz every single month, but we also do many more economical, functional and still beautiful kitchens every single week.
+Keep up with us on Facebook and Instagram!

 If you are happy with ‘truckload sales’ and buying premade cabinetry off a shelf, a box store is your best bet.
 This tends to result in lots of dead space, large fillers, and a poor kitchen configuration.